-During this cross-cultural semester, we will experience two very different Spanish-speaking countries – Guatemala and Cuba.
-Through homestays, language study, field trips and travel, we will have the opportunity to build relationships and learn in two countries with diverse populations, religions, economies and histories of resistance and resilience.
-Each student will be asked to think critically about the inter-relatedness of resistance and resilience historically and currently, the role church and state have played in each, and our connections as US citizens.
-We will be challenged and inspired by individuals and groups working at reparation and restoration in both countries.
+During this cross-cultural semester, we will experience three very different Spanish-speaking countries – Guatemala, Cuba and the Mexico/US borderlands.
+Through homestays, intensive language study, field trips and regular reflection, we will have the opportunity to build relationships and learn in three locations with diverse populations, religions, economies and histories.
+The geographic proximity of Mexico, Central America, and the U.S. are small obstacles to the flow of capital, culture, goods, commodities, and of course, people – who sometimes become migrants.
+With very recent changes in US policy towards Cuba, we will explore the complex historic past, and future opportunities for intercambio between Cuba and the U.S. Students will think critically about the interrelatedness of migration, poverty, oppression and the role of religion.
+We will be challenged and inspired by individuals and groups working at education, community development and cross-cultural understanding in each location.

-Students will spend the first 7 weeks with CASAS (Central American Study and Service), a cross-cultural language program in Guatemala.
-Following intensive Spanish study, students will have a week of independent travel in small groups in the region before their 2-week learning/service assignment with a Guatemalan organization.
+EMU students will begin with 10 days at the border, then 8 weeks with CASAS (Central American Study and Service), a cross-cultural language program in Guatemala.
+Following intensive Spanish study, students will have a week of independent travel in small groups in the region before their 2-week experience in Cuba, hosted by the Martin Luther King Jr. Center in La Habana.

 to changes in currency exchange rates and air fares)